ootbingo/oot-bingo-generator/doc/BALANCING.md

 ### timey

-The `#timey` column contains the pure durations of the goals in minutes.
-These were determined by timing how long a goal takes to complete optimally, assuming the general preparation (as discussed in the [Rowtype synergies](#rowtype-synergies) section) has already been done.
-These times are **not** actually used by the generator, but is used to calculate the `time` column.
+The `#timey` column contains the pure duration of a goal in minutes.
+It was determined by timing how long a goal takes to complete optimally, assuming the general preparation (as discussed in the [Rowtype synergies](#rowtype-synergies) section) has already been done.
+This time is **not** actually used by the generator, but is used to calculate the `time` column.
 The `#` in front of the column name makes it so that it won't appear in the goal list.

 For goals that have `selfsynergy` or `endon` synergies, the `timey` value is actually not equal to the pure duration (see [Special synergy columns](#special-synergy-columns)).